RetroDECK/RetroDECK/wiki-rtd/docs/wiki_howto_faq/faq.md

 - EmuDeck is a shell script that you download and run.
 The script downloads & configures all the separate emulators & plugins for you from various sources for various operative systems.

-- RetroDECK is an all-in-one application that already provides everything you need without to many extra steps for the user.It is on flathub and thus allows the users to update the application via standard safe operative system update methods.
+- RetroDECK is an all-in-one application that already provides everything you need without to many extra steps for the user.It is on Flathub and thus allows the users to update the application via standard safe operative system update methods.
 You can see RetroDECK as the in between of EmuDeck and Batocera.
 We hope that one day we can offer a complete Batocera-like experience right inside your operative system.

 </details>